ClaireCJS/ingest_ics/README.md

 * represent an event

-* can be imported into Google Calendar to add an event.
+* can add events to your calendar

-* are the only way certain websites export their events
+* are the ONLY way certain websites export their events

+* don't work well on PCs

-* Can be handled by certain browser plugins, but those plugins are usually written to handle links
+* can be handled by certain browser plugins (but those plugins are usually written to handle links)

 ## Installation: Python